 St. John’s Card Club

 This is an enjoyable game of cards for friends and neighbors who come together once a month in Louis Hall or at their homes.
 They play euchre, sheephead, bridge or ‘500’.

 Catholic United Financial

 This fraternal life insurance company provides financial security for its members and their families.
-The local council at St. John’s sponsors the annual St. John’s golf and card tournament, a matching grant breakfast, matching funds Christmas bake sale, youth service hour project that earns money for the parish, a youth fall harvest party and teen bowling party, as well as other events.
+The local council at St. John’s sponsors a matching grant breakfast, farmer’s market, as well as other events.
 The St. John’s Council is involved in Catholic United’s Disaster Response program helping victims of tornadoes, floods and other disasters.
 They coordinate the Join Hands Day project which brings together other service groups like the Boy and girl Scouts and Confirmation students to do cemetery clean-up.
 The St. John’s Council sponsors members who participate in St. John’s marathon and World Youth Day.